MonashSmartStructures/ospgrillage/docs/source/rst/ModelTemplates.rst

 * Shell elements are layed in a grid to represent bridge decks.
 * Beam elements are modelled with an offset to the plane of shell elements to represent longitudinal beam sections.
-* Beam elements are linked to shell elements at two correponding locations using constraint equations - `OpenSeesPy`'s **rigidLink** command
+* Beam elements are linked to shell elements at two corresponding locations using constraint equations - `OpenSeesPy`'s **rigidLink** command

 This model has advantageous in modelling slabs - shell elements are well-suited to represent two-dimensional slab behaviour.

 Figure 3 shows the shell beam hybrid model.

 [picture]